Fiscal Year 2025

 We have adopted a Corporate Social Responsibility Policy which reinforces our commitment to social responsibility, including our unequivocal rejection of all forms of forced or child labour.
 We strictly adhere to international and local laws regarding human rights and the employment of minors and expect our suppliers to do the same.

-We take a risk-based approach to due diligence assessments of potential suppliers and, going forward, will take steps to embed a greater focus on the risk of modern slavery in these assessments.
+We take a risk-based approach to due diligence assessments of potential suppliers.
 Our evaluation includes completion of a supplier questionnaire, a review of their policies, procedures and performance in areas such as occupational health and safety, wages and benefits, forced and child labour and other relevant social responsibility criteria, and where necessary, an audit of the supplier’s premises.

 All Svante personnel are supported in taking action to avoid any activity that might lead to or suggest a breach of the commitments set out in this report.
 Further, all Svante personnel are encouraged to report any conduct or activity that is inconsistent with our values, including unethical or illegal behavior and, specifically, anything that would constitute a breach of the prohibition on modern slavery.

-Risk of modern slavery in our business and supply chains, and the steps we have take to assess and manage that risk
+Risk of modern slavery in our business and supply chains, and the steps we have taken to assess and manage that risk

 Nearly all of our Key Suppliers manufacture the goods we purchase from them (using locally sourced materials) in Canada, the United States or jurisdictions in Europe that have well-established and enforced laws prohibiting modern slavery and where companies generally have policies and procedures to address the risk of modern slavery in their own supply chains.
 As a result, our risk and exposure to modern slavery through our Key Suppliers is low.